stonkyoloer/ai-powered-options-trade-analyzer/README.md

 8. Consumer Staples (AI-driven demand forecasting, supply chain, personalized products)
 9. Transportation & Shipping (AI logistics, autonomous vehicles, predictive fleet maintenance)
 ### Prompt:
-First, Refer to the Prompt.
+1. Refer to the Prompt.
-Second, Refer to the Instructions.
+2. Refer to the Instructions.
-Third, Refer to the Project Files.
+3. Refer to the Project Attachments/Files.

-Prompt:
-Review the list of companies provided in the CSV attachment.
+Prompt: Review the list of companies provided in the files/attachments.
+Analyze them based on the instructions.
 Then map the best ranked ticker back to each of the 9 sectors (provided in the instructions).
 A different ticker mapped to each sector.
 The best ranked ticker gets mapped to each sector.
 Then produce a portfolio metrics summary output.
-Oupput as a table, with the following columns: Ticker, Sector, Rationale for AI Leadership, Average IV %, Daily Trading Volume, Liquidity Metrics.
+Output as a table, with the following columns: Ticker, Sector, Rationale for AI Leadership, Average IV %, Daily Trading Volume, Liquidity Metrics.
+You should be resourceful, and find the most recent and accurate data possible when scraping for data to fill in the table.

 ### Output:
 # Portfolio Metrics Summary